tupl-tufts/rdl/README.md

 ```

 See below for more details of the query format.
-The `rdl_query` method performs the same function as long as the gem is loaded, so you can use this in `irb`.
+The `RDL.query` method performs the same function as long as the gem is loaded, so you can use this in `irb`.

 ```ruby
 $ irb